Thursday, August 22, 2019

 I'm always looking.
 Its funny how you may not be a big fan of something like Van Gogh or the Impressionistes.

-But after serious exposure your head is completely turned around.
+And after serious exposure your head is completely turned around.
 You can't get enough.

 At the same time as the Impressionistes were busting loose with their paintbrushes, Baron Haussmann was ripping up Paris, putting in broad new boulevards.
 Opera Garnier was going up.
 It was a time of tremendous change.

-No wonder these artists wanted to paint what was in front of them instead of looking to the past.
+No wonder artists wanted to paint what was in front of them instead of looking to the past.

-I noticed a new branch of the classic brasserie, Bouillon Chartier in Montparnasse.
-Very reasonable and good, loaded with Belle Epoque atmosphere.
-The Impressionists probably ate their roast chicken here back in the day.
+On the way to la poste ๐Ÿ“ฎ I noticed a new branch of the classic brasserie, Bouillon Chartier in Montparnasse.
+Very reasonable & good, loaded with Belle Epoque atmosphere.
+The Impressionists certainly ate their roast chicken here.
 Chartier opened in 1896.
-I had 2 starters; snails plus endive salad with roquefort and a pruneau and ice cream dessert.(€16,50)Thanks for reading and sharing Parisbreakfast.
-Subscription Paris letters 💌, maps and watercolors are in my Etsy shop.
-With love💋from Paris🐻

 31 comments: